BardicDefense/purple-hack/README.md

 ## Swimming

 All characters can swim, barring an unusual background.
 Assuming no current, a land-dweller swims at half their combat speed, and can do so for hours equal to 1/4 their Con score (3/4 speed and 1/2 Con with the Swimming skill); round down.
 If lightly encumbered, halve the amount of time a character can swim.
-Higher encumbrance (or wearing medium or heavy armor) causes one to sink and begin to drown if in deep enough water (see [Fatigue](#fatigue)).
+Higher encumbrance (or wearing medium or heavy armour) causes one to sink and begin to drown if in deep enough water (see [Fatigue](#fatigue)).

 ## Trap Detection